Joyce Dunsheath: Personal life

+Dunsworth was a keen Girl Guide member.
+During WWII she was district commissioner for Poplar and in Surrey, where she also ran a Brownie pack.
+She subsequently became division commissioner and chair of the training committee for Streatham.

 Education & awards

 She obtained a Degree in Modern Languages at Bedford College, University of London, in 1924.
 She was a member of the Alpine Club from 1951.
 In 1956 she was elected a Fellow of the Royal Geographical Society, serving in its council from 1965 to 1968.
 She also took a BSc degree when in her sixties, and an A-level Russian.

 Climbing and exploration

 In 1956 she set off to explore the Himalayas in an expedition together with Eileen Gregory, biochemist, and Frances Delaney, geologist, and Hilda Reid, nurse.
 The target was the little known mountainous territory in the Kulu district of East Punjab.
-Driving all the way the 9000 miles from her home in Surrey, in a journey that was no less adventurous and perilous than the exploration itself, she managed to reach Manali, the "Darjeeling" of the Kulu district in seven weeks.
-Thanks to a grant of £500 from the Everest Foundation, she was able to survey thoroughly the Bara Shigri Glacier, by means of plane-table and panoramic camera, in order to compile subsequently a detailed map that took her detailed processing of her photographs and figures.
+Driving all the way the 9000 miles from her home in Surrey was an exploration in itself, she managed to reach Manali, the "Darjeeling" of the Kulu district in seven weeks.
+Thanks to a grant of £500 from the Everest Foundation, she was able to survey thoroughly the Bara Shigri Glacier, by means of plane-table and panoramic camera, in order to compile subsequently a detailed map based on her detailed processing of her photographs and figures.
 In July 1957 she climbed the highest mountain in Europe, the 18,000 feet high, snow-capped Mount Elbrus, in the Caucasus region, walking through its western, central regions, and in Svanetia, Georgia.
 The whole area had been shut to the public since the Russian Revolution, and she was able to access it thanks to an invitation from the deputy Minister of Electric Power Stations, who had been in touch with her husband Percy about organizing an international electro-technical conference in Russia.

 In 1961, she climbed Mount Damavand in Afghanistan.
 The account of her journey and her companion Eleanor Baillie in this expedition can be read on her published book Afghan Quest (Harrap, 1961).